-In the normal workflow, Survey personnel develop preliminary centerlines based on the project's Transportation Planning Report (TPR-See Appendix A).
+In the normal workflow, Survey personnel develop preliminary centerlines based on the project's advanced planning report (APR).
 When the survey data is passed on to Design, we have to review those preliminary centerlines to determine if they can be used for the proposed design of the roadway.
 Several issues must be addressed including: